Surgical Treatment of Bone Curvatures in Legs (Bow Legs and Knock Knees)

 Stretching is one other important way of improving the legs, the posture and also the rest of the body.
 Some exercises such as yoga will help lengthen your body’s muscles and strengthen the center and the core of these muscles.
 Stretching will also help in realigning your muscular and skeletal systems, thus enabling better support for your body.

 Bowlegs may also be as a result of vitamin D deficiency.
 For instance, rickets (which is basically caused by vitamin D deficiency), can cause bow legs to develop.
 Hence, increasing vitamin D levels can help in preventing rickets from developing, and in turn, might help in correcting bow legs.

 Some special shoes, casts, and leg braces can be used to help treat bow legs in young children.
 Medical braces are usually used if the bow legs condition is rather severe in a child, and/or they have another disease in addition to bow legs.
 The child should wear the braces til the leg bones straighten.
 For more detailed information you can see: Bow Legs: What causes and How to fix

 Which Situations Require Surgical Intervention?

-In the treatment of bone curvatures in the legs, the correction of load-bearing axis is essential.
+In the treatment of bone curvatures in the legs, the correction of the load-bearing axis is essential.
 Valgus and varus deformities are very important issues from a physical point of view.
-But the main problem of these curvatures is the changes in the hip, knee and ankle joints.
+But the main problem of these curvatures is the changes in the hip, knee, and ankle joints.
 That’s precisely the reason why leg deformity surgeries are not done with physical anxiety.
-If the load-bearing axin of the body is not treated, the patient may have walking problems, or arthritis and joint disorders at an early age .
+If the load-bearing axis of the body is not treated, the patient may have walking problems, or arthritis and joint disorders at an early age.
 As these diseases require much more serious operations, treatment should be performed as soon as possible.